nolauren/dh2017/assignment1.md

 - The smaller table must have at least 5 elements.
 - Contain at least two numeric variables.
 - Contain at least one date variable.
-- Contain at least three categorical variable.
+- Contain at least three categorical variables.
-- Contain at least two character variable.
+- Contain at least two character variables.

 Submit your data as .csv files  (one for each table) in the GitHub repository.
 Please name them "table1.csv" and "table2.csv".